ckunah1/beginner-microservice-app/README.md

 # beginner-microservice-app

-Two microservices communicating with each other through a Eurueka server.
+Two microservices communicating with each other through a Eureka server.